Senate Approves Bill to Establish Financial Aid Scheme for Students

 He added that it would also ensure the well-structured administration of such loans and bursaries and their recovery.

-He recalled that the Nigeria Students Loan Board, which was established in 1982 to help students finance undergraduate and graduate studies within and outside Nigeria, provided loans between 1972 and 1991 totalling N46 million to help students finance their education.
+He recalled that the Nigeria Students Loan Board which was established in 1982, to help students finance undergraduate and graduate studies within and outside Nigeria, provided loans between 1972 and 1991 totaling N46 million to help students finance their education.

-He disclosed that out of the sum, the Board faced the problem of recovering outstanding loans of over N40 million, which led to the suspension of the scheme in 1992.
+He disclosed that out of the sum, the Board faced the challenge of recovering outstanding loans of over N40 million, which led to the suspension of the scheme in 1992.

-He stated that the Students Loans Board was replaced in 1993 by the Nigerian Education Bank.
+He stated that the Students Loans Boards was replaced in 1993 by the Nigerian Education Bank.

 Meanwhile, the Senate has directed the Federal Ministry of Justice to ensure the prosecution of any official of the Correctional Service found complicit in the unjustified incarceration of minors.